Find out if you are eligible to receive additional funding

 Candidates will be automatically considered for this scholarship; no separate scholarship application is necessary.

-Only four scholarships are available.
+Only three scholarships are available.

 In partnership with the British Council, we will be offering five fully funded scholarships, worth £35,000, each to women from Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand and Vietnam beginning master’s programmes in Environmental Management, Sustainable Innovation, Advanced Biomedical Science, Microbiology, Applied Artificial Intelligence, Applied Data Science or Master of Public Health.